Senior Exercise and Fitness Tips

 Resources and references

-Benefits of Exercise – Covers the benefits of exercise for seniors, safe exercises to try, an FAQ, and charts to track your progress.
-(NIH Senior Health)
+How Exercise Can Help You – Covers the benefits of exercise for seniors, safe exercises to try, an FAQ, and charts to track your progress.
+(Go4Life NIH)

 Benefits of Aquatic Fitness – Discusses the benefits of water exercise for people with medical conditions like osteoporosis, diabetes, and back problems.
 (Aquatic Exercise Association)